albinaglv/albinaglv/README.md

 -  **Hi there**👋
-- 🌱 On a mission to master SQL and Power BI — turning data challenges into daily victories!
+- 🌱 Currently on a mission to master SQL and Power BI — turning data challenges into daily victories!
 - ⚡ Fun fact: Did you know?
 I've spent more hours debugging SQL queries than watching movies.
 - 🔍 Feel free to explore my GitHub repository to see my projects.